7 Best Surfaces for Hand Building

 This is an amazing surface to work on, especially the unpolished side.
 The best natural stones are marble, granite, slate, and quartz.
 You want to use the unpolished side because it’s non-skid and absorbent.

-If you don’t have one around, you can easily get it from a hardware store or construction site around you.
+If you don’t have one, you can easily get one from a hardware store or construction site near you.
 You may find some leftover stones from the countertops.

-It also cleans up nicely, but some stones, like granite, can pick up stains easily.
+It also cleans up nicely, but some stones, such as granite, can easily pick up stains.
 Some kitchen stones are polished on both sides, so be careful when buying one.
-Be sure to clean the surface after every use to ensure there is no transfer of color and particles from one clay body to the next.
+Be sure to clean the surface after every use to prevent the transfer of color and particles from one clay body to the next.

 3. Plaster